COSIMA/cosima-recipes/docs/contributing.rst

 metadata and structure, so it's not very pleasant to review them through a file diff!

-Instead, the *review-notebook-app* bot will leave a comment with a **ReviewNB** button on every Pull Request: this lets you leave your feedback on a representation of the notebook itself.
+Instead, the *review-notebook-app* bot will leave a comment with a **ReviewNB** button on every pull request: this lets you leave your feedback on a representation of the notebook itself.

 Some tips for reviewing
 ^^^^^^^^^^^^^^^^^^^^^^^

-* Does the PR have a concise description of the proposed changes?
+* Does the pull request have a concise description of the proposed changes?
 If not, request it.
 * Have a look at the proposed changes.
 Do they make sense?
 * Is the proposed code clean and clear?
 * Are the proposed changes documented or commented?
 Methods should come with docstrings.
 But also documentation in the form of Markdown surrounding code is very appreciated.
 Code should be as generalisable as possible.
 We prefer documentation and code with variables and method names that are verbose and read like English.
 For example, the code below: